petermsiegel/f-string-apl/README.md

 expression <strong>`f"The sum of {a} and {b} is {a + b}"`</strong> would evaluate the addition and embed the result directly in the string.
-This combination of simplicity, power, and performance has made f-strings the preferred string formatting approach in modern Python code. *\[Claude.
+This combination of simplicity, power, and performance has made f-strings the preferred string formatting approach in modern Python code.
-AI-generated response to Python f-strings query \[edited\].
-Claude.ai.
-Anthropic, October 19, 2025.\]*

 </div>